-Content web scraping is a process whereby fraudsters use bots to “scrape” (steal) your high quality, keyword-rich content and publish it on their own websites, and it is a growing problem because it has become very easy for anyone to scrape content online.
-A quick search on Google will provide a quick "how-to" for even the most computer illiterate thief how to steal your intellectual products which means that no longer is web scraping reserved for those capable of programming malicious bots themselves, but a crime accessible to all.
+Content web scraping is a process where fraudsters use bots to “scrape”, or steal, your high-quality, keyword-rich content and publish it on their own websites.
+This is a growing problem because it has become very easy for anyone to scrape content online.
+A quick search on Google will provide a quick "how-to" for even the most computer illiterate thief to steal your intellectual products.
+Web scraping is no longer reserved only for tech-savvy "hackers" capable of programming malicious bots themselves.
+Almost anyone can do it.

-It is fairly self-explanatory why the first use for your stolen data is bad for you.
-There are only so many people looking up each topic, and so if someone stealing your content takes a chunk of them, that is less available to you.
-This translates to less clicks, less leads and ultimately less conversions.
-In this way content thieves directly take money out of your pocket, and harm your campaign.
+It is obvious how the first use of your stolen data damages your business, brand, and reputation.
+There are only so many people looking up each topic and if someone steals your content, they are also stealing a chunk of your audience.
+This translates to fewer clicks, fewer leads, and ultimately fewer conversions.
+In this way, content thieves directly take money out of your pocket and harm your campaign.

-While both of these can do irreparable damage to your campaign, what is even more insulting, and destructive, is those using web scraping in order to do both attacks simultaneously.
-By altering your content just enough to maintain uniqueness before making your blogs seem copied, fraudulent companies can both eliminate their competition and take advantage of all of your research and work at the same time.
+While both of these can do irreparable damage to your campaign, what is even more insulting and destructive is those using web scraping in order to do both attacks simultaneously.
+By altering your content just enough to maintain uniqueness for themselves, then making your blogs appear to be copied, fraudulent companies can both eliminate their competition and take advantage of all of your research and work at the same time.
 This can be truly devastating for any small or new company trying to establish itself or maintain its presence.

 What Can I Do About It?

 Luckily, you and your campaign are not powerless against these scraper bots, and there are legitimate and effective ways to fight back.
-Many of these techniques you can do yourself, with some of the methods listed in this article you can genuinely limit the amount and ease with which people can scrape your content and improve your defences.
+Many of these techniques you can do yourself!
+With the methods listed in this article, you can improve your defenses and prevent your content from getting scraped.

-For example, by adding CAPTCHAs you can make it much more difficult for bots to copy your website as all but the most sophisticated ones are unable to solve them.
-Unfortunately, however, tools like these, while effective at stopping the fraud, will also likely lose you valuable leads as genuine people choose another website over these laborious tasks.
-Meanwhile other solutions offered here, such as embedding your content with internal links, may act as a small damage reduction but ultimately will not protect your marketing campaign.
+For example, by adding CAPTCHAs, you can make it much more difficult for bots to copy your website, as all but the most sophisticated bots are unable to solve them.
+Unfortunately, however, tools like these, while effective at stopping the fraud, will also likely lose you valuable leads as genuine people may find these defenses tedious and leave for another website.
+Meanwhile, other solutions offered, such as embedding content with internal links, may act as a small damage reduction but ultimately will not protect your marketing campaign.

 As such, the only complete solution is to get a professional ad fraud solution.
-Here at Anura, this is what we specialize in.
-With pattern and behavioral recognition, we are able to identify malicious bots far more accurately than even the most sophisticated CAPTCHAs, and are able to do it without any of the timely customer interactions that can cost you conversions.
-This allows us to intercept web scraping scripts before they are even able to copy your content, meaning you can sit back and watch your marketing work its magic.
+At Anura, ad fraud is our specialty.
+With pattern and behavioral recognition, we are able to identify malicious bots far more accurately than even the most sophisticated CAPTCHAs (without blocking real visitors) and are able to do it without any of the timely customer interactions that can cost you conversions.
+This allows us to intercept web scraping scripts before they are able to copy your content, meaning you can sit back and watch your marketing work its magic.

 Anura does not use confusing numerical scoring systems which create false positives.
-Just a black-and-white indicator of web traffic as real or fraudulent.
+We rely on a black-and-white indicator of web traffic as real or fraudulent.
 When Anura says it’s bad, it’s bad.